Trust Only a Reputable Breeder

-Should ask you to fill out a puppy application / questionnaire
+Should ask you to fill out a puppy application.

 Should patiently answer all your questions even after you've taken the pet home.

-Should have pictures / videos of their puppies, dog areas such as kennel or puppy nursery available
+Should have pictures/videos of their puppies and have dog areas such as kennel or puppy nursery viewing available.

 Should have good reviews from previous buyers or references.

 Should have purebred CKC- and/or AKC-registered adults as their breeding dogs.

 Should show you the puppy’s mother and father and let you interact with them.

 Should provide you with the puppy’s pedigree that will contain several generations of history.

 Should provide you with proper health records for the puppy.

 Should provide you with a puppy starter kit, including breed information, transition kibble, care, etc.